Master Partitive Articles in French Right Here and Now

 Yet doing a few exercises to get used to the basic rules can be super beneficial if you’ve never encountered partitive articles before.
 There are plenty of online quizzes such as this one at Quizizz, which will help test your knowledge of this article.

 Partitive articles (whether you love them or hate them by the end of this article!) are part of everyday life in the French-speaking world.
-Therefore, what better way to practice than watching real-world videos with subtitles to develop your understanding.
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences
+Therefore, what better way to practice than watching authentic videos made by and for native speakers?

-You could even play the very “in” game of “Spot the Partitive Article” (Ok, maybe it’s just me playing?), where you note down the times the articles are used and even tricky nouns you didn’t know needed them.
+You can try watching your favorite French movies, TV shows and news broadcasts and play the very “in” game of “Spot the Partitive Article” (Ok, maybe it’s just me playing?) where you note down the times the articles are used in the video and even tricky nouns that you didn’t know needed them.

 Play a counting game

 As partitive articles are all about quantity, buying a pack of flashcards of objects in various amounts is a great way to practice them on the go!
 Put them in your bag for some inspiration when in line at the grocery store or while waiting for some stubborn paint to dry.

 Speaking of games, there are plenty of textbooks that offer something a little more creative when it comes to practicing articles of all kinds.
 “French Grammar and Practice” is my favorite book for this because of all the fun activities that make it feel like you are playing a puzzle game.